The Vindicate Test

 soldier token of value it generates is worth three mana by comparing it to a

-theoretical card — a vanilla 1/1 for 3cmc — because even though this soldier
+theoretical card — a vanilla 1/1 for 3 mana — because even though this

-did cost us three mana, it did not cost us a card.
-It came attached to
+soldier did cost us three mana, it did not cost us a card.
+It came

-our benchmark, it would actually imply that a single soldier for three mana
+use this as our benchmark, it would actually imply that a single soldier for

 Mobilization is a relatively

 efficient repeatable source of 1/1s when compared to recently printed cards